As an Amazon Associate we earn from qualifying purchases.

 The Challenge with Mai Tais

 The challenge with making a mai tai at home is that it requires so many different types of alcohols and syrups.
-How many of us are actually carrying around 3 different types of rum, flavored syrup, tiki mugs, and miniature umbrellas in our home bars?
+How many are actually carrying around 3 different types of rum, flavored syrup, tiki mugs, and miniature umbrellas in my home bars?

 I know I’m not, and let’s not even get started on stocking blue or white curacao.
 Even so, that isn’t going to stop me from enjoying a Mai Tai when I want one.